cmhown/email-syncer/README.md

 # Mailbox Client
-Mailbox Client enables user to register and link mailboxes from gmail and outlook.
-On linking the mailbox, it downloads all the email from provider using IMAP protocol.
-It keeps the data uptodate and reflects realtime updates using IMAP IDLE protocol.
-It also utilizes the EventSource API to sync updates on the frontend client.
+**Mailbox Client** allows users to register and link their Gmail and Outlook mailboxes seamlessly.
+Upon linking a mailbox, it downloads all emails from the provider using the IMAP protocol.
+The client ensures that data remains up to date by reflecting real-time updates through the IMAP IDLE protocol.
+Additionally, it leverages the EventSource API to synchronize updates on the frontend, providing a smooth user experience.
 ## Installation
 ### Clone the Repository
 ```bash